natjng/natjng.github.io/_posts/2019-07-19-basic_ruby_iterators_and_when_to_use_them.markdown

 ```
 pizza_toppings = ["pepperoni", "onions", "sausage", "mushrooms", "bacon"]

 pizza_toppings.map do |topping|
     "I want #{topping} on my pizza."
 end

 #=> ["I want pepperoni on my pizza.", "I want onions on my pizza.", "I want sausage on my pizza.", "I want mushrooms on my pizza.", "I want bacon on my pizza."]
 ```

 **Return value: new collection that has been modified based on the block**

 **Note:** The original collection is not modified.

-When the collection is called, you can see that it has not been changed.
+When the variable storing the collection is called, you can see that it has not been changed.
 If you want to access the return value from map, you must save it to a variable.

 ```
 pizza_toppings
- => ["pepperoni", "onions", "sausage", "mushrooms", "bacon"]
+#=> ["pepperoni", "onions", "sausage", "mushrooms", "bacon"]
 ```

 ## `#select`
 The select method is used when you need all the elements in the collection that the block evaluates to true.

 ```
 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

 numbers.select do |number|
     number.even?
 end

 #=> [2, 4, 6, 8, 10]
 ```